-Lucky for me, I got to sit down with Ann Webb and pick her brain.
-Ann is a renowned medical esthetician, product developer, and owner of Ann Webb Skin Clinic and the Ann Webb Skin Institute.
+I sat down with Ann Webb, a renowned medical esthetician, product developer, and owner of Ann Webb Skin Clinic and the Ann Webb Skin Institute.
 I asked Ann, “What’s the best way to hydrate your skin?”
 Here’s what I find out:

-Ann tells me it’s critical to let the natural oils build up on your skin and to preserve your skin’s acid mantle, which is its defense system against bacteria.
-She recommends washing your face with a cleanser and warm water once a day, bathing 2-3 times a week, and using an enzyme peel or hydrating face mask in the bathtub.
+It’s critical to let the natural oils build up on your skin and to preserve your skin’s acid mantle, which is its defense system against bacteria.
+Wash your face with a cleanser and warm water once a day, bathe 2-3 times a week, and use an enzyme peel or hydrating face mask in the bathtub.

-What follows is everything I learned from Ann that I now think about when it comes to keeping my skin silky and moist, rather than flaky and dried out.
+What follows is everything I learned about how to keep my skin silky and moist, rather than flaky and dried out.

 Is Soaking in the Tub Okay For Your Skin?